 Previous investigations [@delREFS] of group echolocation in CF-FM bats found no support for changes in CF frequencies to avoid spectral overlap (“jamming avoidance response”; @bullockelectricfish; Jones, Sripathi, and Waters 1994; Jones et al. 1993; Fawcett et al. 2015).
 Recent studies in low duty cycle FM bats also questioned the efficacy of a jamming avoidance response in groups [@Goetze,@MazarYovel].
 In contrast to the CF-component, we are only aware of one study that quantified changes of the FM-component in group flight, reporting an increased tFM duration and bandwidth (Fawcett et al. 2015).
 Given the tFM’s flexibility and role in ranging, there is a strong need for its explicit quantification in multi-bat contexts.
 The tFM may show the same kinds of changes in multi-bat contexts as shown in low-duty cycle bats, which also use their FM calls primarily for ranging (Fawcett et al. 2015; Amichai, Blumrosen, and Yovel 2015; Hase et al. 2018).

 Studying group echolocation in high-duty cycle bats entails analysing audio with overlapping calls.
-The analysis of recordings with overlapping calls is a nascent field (but see Izadi, Stevenson, and Kloepper 2019), and call-related acoustic measurements have not been attempted to the best of our knowledge .
+The analysis of recordings with overlapping calls is a nascent field (but see Izadi, Stevenson, and Kloepper 2019), and acoustic measurements have not been attempted to the best of our knowledge .
 Even studies with multiple high-duty cycle bats have been limited to 2-3 bats in flightroom conditions (Fawcett et al. 2015; Jones, Sripathi, and Waters 1994; Jones et al. 1993).
 Here, we developed methods to extract echolocation parameters in the presence of overlapping calls and to investigate the high-duty-cycle echolocation of group-flying horseshoe bats in a natural cave

 2 Methods

 2.1 Study species and site